LorenaSol/Effects-of-Music/README.md

 Some surgeons have done open heart surgery while playing Mozart or other classical music and have noticed the patient recover quickly and the soft music allows the doctor to relax.

 ## Health-
+Music has helped people with health issues.
+Tourettes is widely known to be helped by singing.
+Stress and anxiety are common and music helps relax and calm.

 # Music for Humans
    1. [Relaxation](https://www.youtube.com/watch?time_continue=7&v=o5crUrbVnfs)